- Related areas: Palliative care

 The process will stop if the person is not eligible

-If any of the assessments find that the person is not eligible for assisted dying, the process will stop at that point.
+If any of the assessments find that the person is not eligible for assisted dying, the process will stop.

-If the process stops at any stage, the attending medical practitioner (or attending nurse practitioner if the person has one) will explain the reasons to the person and their whānau.
+If the process is stopped, the attending medical practitioner (or attending nurse practitioner if the person has one) will explain the reasons to the person and their whānau.

 The process will stop if the person is being pressured

-If the person’s attending medical practitioner or attending nurse practitioner thinks at any time that the person is being pressured into choosing assisted dying, the process must stop and the attending medical practitioner or attending nurse practitioner should explain the reason to the person.
+If the person’s attending medical practitioner or attending nurse practitioner thinks at any time that the person is being pressured into choosing assisted dying, the process stops and the attending medical practitioner or attending nurse practitioner will explain the reason to the person.

 The process will stop if the person changes their mind

-The person can change their mind about choosing assisted dying, and they can stop the process at any time up to when the medication is administered.
-The person’s attending medical practitioner or attending nurse practitioner must make sure the person understands that they can change their mind.
+The person can change their mind about choosing assisted dying at any time, and they can stop the process , even on the day of the assisted death when the medication is due to be administered.
+The person’s attending medical practitioner or attending nurse practitioner must make sure the person understands that they can change their mind at any time.